MACD Trading Indicator Oscillator Technical Analysis Fast Line and SignalLine

 - Used to look for divergence between price and indicator.

-Construction of MACD Indicator
+Construction of MACD

 Summary of how MACD indicator is drawn

-- The Signal line is the 9 period moving average of the MACD fast line.
+- The Signal-line is the 9 period moving average of the MACD fast line.

-Implementation of MACD Indicator
+Implementation of MACD

 Values above the center-mark are considered bullish signals while those below are bearish signals.